brucemack/kc1fsz-tjdcr/README.md

 A huge thanks to Scott KQ4AOP for creating and sending me the tuning form needed to build the PTO!

-Here's the KiCAD rendering of the board:
+Here's the KiCAD rendering of my board.
+The part reference numbers are correct in this picture:

 ![System Picture](docs/pcb-1.png)

-Here's what the raw PCB it looks like in real life:
+Here's what the raw PCB it looks like in real life.
+The part reference numbers were incorrect in this version of the board, but the KiCad model was later updated to fix this.

 ![System Picture](docs/IMG_1835.jpg)